“One penny may seem to you a very insignificant thing, but it is the small seed from which fortunes spring.”

 - Property management agreement(s) confirm the new account start-up and monthly management fees.

-- Initial invoices from utility companies document refundable security deposit collected to begin service.
+- Initial invoices from utility companies document refundable security deposits collected to begin service.

 - Documents showing expenses incurred to lease a vacant property, including application fees, security deposits collected, leasing commissions paid, and legal costs of evicting a tenant.